pretorh/lfs-notes/steps/main-build.md

     - tests: run as `tester`, redirect test output to file, see `scripts/6/9/vim-test.sh`
     - post install and config: see `scripts/6/9/vim-post.sh`
     - time: 1.0x (0.2x for parallel) + 1.5x for tests

+### Systemd

+patch and configure: `scripts/6/6/systemd-patch.sh`

+tests not mentioned in book (expect for disabling 1) and running `LANG=en_US.UTF-8 ninja test` has errors

+post-install setup: `scripts/6/6/systemd-post.sh`

+time: 3.3x (0.4x for parallel)